 - Dog food and treats (we recommend checking out our Lovejoys Dog Food range for hypoallergenic wet and dry food)

 - Brush and nail clippers for grooming

 NB: If you have decided that you are having an at-home sitter, you do not need to pack much for your dog.

 In order for your dog’s routine not to get too disrupted during your holiday, write out a list for your sitter.
-Include things like what time your dog usually wakes up in the morning, when they go for walks and, most importantly, when to give them their dinner.
+Include things like what time your dog usually wakes up in the morning, when they go for walks and most importantly, when and how much to give them their dinner.

 At Lovejoys, we know that dogs are more adaptable than we may give credit for.
 We love our canine companions and know that research and advance planning will ensure that they are safe and well cared for while you are away.
 There is no need to worry about your dog while you’re on holiday.
 Canines do not have the same concept of time as humans do and will greet just as enthusiastically if you were gone for an hour or for a week.
 Having a long and dramatic goodbye with your dog is a bad idea, no matter how much you love them.
 If you are confident when leaving, it will set the tone for the holiday.
 They will be spending time with people they can rely on.
 So all that matters to them is that you come back.